davkk/masters-thesis/typst/main.typ

   ],
 ) <lst:corr-macro-eff>

 Next, it assesses contamination from secondary sources by reusing already available histograms, that contain the information about the origin of each particle.
-For the workflow to work, the two-dimensional histograms of Distance of the Closest Approach (DCA) needed a projection onto $p_T$ axis, hence reducing to one dimension @lst:corr-macro-cont.
+For the workflow to work, the two-dimensional histograms of Distance of the Closest Approach (DCA) needed a projection onto $p_T$ axis, hence reducing to one dimension (@lst:corr-macro-cont).
 Eventually, the contamination histogram consists of secondary contamination and contamination from material.

 #figure(
   ```cpp